 Our mission is to create and share interesting stories about alternative culture and arts (amongst other things) – mostly we like to hand the reins over to the people of Cardiff for them to tell you all about it.
 We work mostly online through our website, but also on Twitter, Facebook, YouTube, Soundcloud, and Instagram.
-For residents of Cardiff or visitors to the city, the We Are Cardiff project shares alternative cultural news and personal stories that sit outside the churn of mainstream media, helping you to get a better idea of the variety of great stuff and wonderful people that live in this city.
+For residents of Cardiff or visitors to the city, the We Are Cardiff project shares something a little different – personal stories that sit outside the churn of mainstream media, helping you to get a better idea of the variety of great stuff and wonderful people that live in this city.

 Our obsession with stories runs deep: we have a sister publishing company in We Are Cardiff Press, which is a non-profit publisher, showcasing writing and art from creators in the city.
 We craft collectable, limited edition runs of beautiful books, from literature to photography, and illustration to personal storytelling.
 All profits from sales are put back into the Press to fund new books.

 Cardiff is a little city, but a great one.
 You encounter any number of different nationalities on a daily basis – you see the interaction between traditional Welsh culture and its English counterpart.
 You see roadsigns in Welsh first, English second.
 We have a resident circus.
 We have sandy beaches and waterfalls and castles and caves within driving distances.
 We have abandoned nuclear bunkers, hidden tunnels underneath the city centre, an enormous stadium, a beautiful museum, gorgeous parks and old Roman forts.
 We have the world’s oldest record shop, coastline rich in fossils and a colourful gay pride festival.
 Most of all, we have a lot of interesting people that inhabit the city.
 This website is about them.

 We are unveiling the stories of the people who inhabit this fair place, through the stories or poems they write, and through pictures of them in different parts of their city.